UoB-COMSM0166/2025-group-23/README.md

 - Each player preview was isolated to prevent DOM collisions.
 - UI elements were styled with a consistent pixel font and layout to match the game's retro tone.

-Although initially frustrating, the final result offered a professional, responsive character selection experience - essential to setting the tone before the gameplaye begins.
+Although initially frustrating, the final result offered a professional, responsive character selection experience - essential to setting the tone before the gameplay begins.

 # 6. Evaluation